 Networking should be a critical part of your overall job search strategy and needs to be one of your primary job search methods.
 Active networking is also vital to your career growth.
 Often confused with selling, networking is actually about building long-term relationships and a good reputation or personal brand over time.
 It involves meeting and getting to know people who you can assist, and who can potentially help you in return.

-Your network includes everyone from friends and family to work colleagues, business connections, your social network and members of groups and organizations to which you belong.
+Your network includes everyone from friends and family to work colleagues, business connections, your social network and members of on- or off-campus groups and organizations to which you belong.

-As you will see below, networking and online applications are two primary methods of how MCS/MSWE students obtained their internship and full-time career opportunities, with networking producing a higher yield.
-As such, your job search strategy should be balanced between both methods, and should definitely include networking.
+As you will see below, networking and online applications are two primary methods of how MCS/MSWE students obtained their internships.
+For full-time career opportunities, return offers also come into play for those who secured a summer internship.
+As such, to enhance your chances to secure employment, your job search strategy should be diversified and balanced between multiple methods, and definitely should include some type of networking.

 |Networking – including Referrals & Informational Interviews||41%|